Three-point Correlation Functions

 metric

-, which defines how to calculate the distance between two points, for three-point corretions:‘Euclidean’ = straight line Euclidean distance between two points.
+parameter.
+The possible options are:‘Euclidean’ = straight line Euclidean distance between two points.
 For spherical coordinates (ra,dec without r), this is the chord distance between points on the unit sphere.

 ‘Arc’ = the true great circle distance for spherical coordinates.